Press Kit

 Brief Description

-Locker of Memory memorial project for the victims of the Jungfernhof concentration camp is a multimedia memorial project dedicated to confronting the legacies of genocide.
+Locker of Memory memorial project for the victims of the Jungfernhof concentration camp is a memorial project dedicated to presenting the history and memory of the Jungfernhof concentration camp in the form of a permanent memorial at the site.
 In December 1941, four different transports from Nuremberg, Stuttgart, Vienna, and Hamburg brought 3,985 Jews to the Jungfernhof concentration camp, located outside of Riga, Latvia.
 Encompassing history, memory, and Holocaust education, the project incorporates new forms of witnessing the past.
 A 3-D tour allows visitors to embark on a virtual tour of the camp and seven addition killing sites for enforced labor and murder.
-A Naming Memorial is under development, to be installed at the site in proximity to the recovered mass grave.
-Combining research with technology, and participatory methodologies with collaborative processes, the Locker of Memory project represents a 21st century model of memorialization.
-The camp narrative, as well as the long history of denial and a more recent turn toward transformative memory, will be addressed within the larger project.
+A Naming Memorial is tentatively under development, to be installed at the site in proximity to the recovered mass grave and the foundation stones belonging to the recovered barracks for Jewish inmates.

 History of Project

 Dr. Karen Frostig’s grandparents were deported to Jungfernhof on December 3, 1941.
 In 2007, Dr. Frostig visited the Jungfernhof concentration camp, located four miles outside of Riga, searching for any remains of the camp.
 She found an abandoned, unmarked site, filled with refuse and ruins.
-She returned in 2010 to introduce a memorial project to a large Latvian audience comprised of Latvian officials, university professors, and members of the Jewish community.
+She returned in September 10, 2010 to introduce a memorial project to a large Latvian audience comprised of Latvian officials, university professors, and members of the Jewish community.
 Dr. Frostig presented her proposal to protect the site from further vandalism and to safeguard the memory of the victims.
 At the time, no one was prepared to pursue the idea.
 She returned in 2019 to present the Locker of Memory memorial project proposal to Riga’s Eastern Executive Directorate and the Riga City Council.
 This time, there was interest and a readiness to create a memorial at the site.

 Project objectives